kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 10. On the right pane, review the implications for this remediation and press **Remediate 1 resource**.

 11. Wait for a notification: ✅ **Remediation successful** - Successfully remediated the issues on the selected resources.

-Note: It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab.
+>Note: It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab.

 12. Return to recommendations list.
-Expend the "Manage access and permissions" security control, you can now see recommendations flagged as `Preview`.
+Expand the "Manage access and permissions" security control, you can now see recommendations flagged as `Preview`.
 Those aren’t included in the calculation of your score.
-They should be still remediated, so that when the preview period ends, they will contribute towards your score.
+They should be still remediated so that when the preview period ends, they will contribute to your score.

 ### Exercise 3: Exploring the Inventory capability